 Stock research works for 6,000+ stocks across US exchanges (NYSE, NASDAQ), UK (London Stock Exchange), Australia (ASX), Japan (Tokyo Stock Exchange), Hong Kong (HKEX), Singapore (SGX), and Canada (Toronto Stock Exchange).
 If a company is publicly traded on a major exchange, you can research it here.

 Prices update during market hours.
-Company fundamentals update within 24 hours of each quarterly earnings release (4 times per year per stock).
-The combined scores recalculate daily before US market open.
+Company fundamentals update within 24 hours of each quarterly earnings release.
+Multi-factor scoring recalculates daily before US market open.

 Beginners: If you're new to investing, start by running one or two stocks you already know (like a company whose product you use every day).
 The scores and summary will give you a fast read on whether it looks like a solid business.
 See Investor.gov's guide to stocks for background.